 - Scrolling.
 Are you able to scroll and are there things that are inaccessible even with scrolling?

 - Responsiveness.
 Resizing the browser window or switching to and from responsive-mode.
-Observe what happens to elements on page.
+Observe what happens to elements on the page.

 - Orientation on tablets.
 Alternating display orientation between landscape and portrait modes.